aedanpope/tc_client/README.md

 There are many challenges to StarCraft that this environment does not expose us to:
 - Exploration complexity: In (Foerster, 2017), they measure that giving _no_ orders to the friendly controlled marines leads to a win rate of 84%, this means that learning agents have somewhere decent to iteratively learn and improve from.
 - Asymmetry: One of the interesting AI challenges of StarCraft is the asymmetry in micro battles and races.
 There are 3 distint races with very different units and technologies available, leading to 9 different roles a completely general StarCraft AI has to learn (i.e. controlling {Terran, Zerg, Protos} vs enemy {Terran, Zerg, Protoss} are 9 distinct problems to solve with many common features).
+- No Planning: Short term gains are a close proxy for long term victory.
+Doing some extra damage to the opponent this frame is probably good.
+In full starcraft, it's common to make short term sacrifices to realise a longer term advantage.

 Consider a battle a [Terran Vulture](http://wiki.teamliquid.net/starcraft/Vulture) and a [Protoss Zealot](http://wiki.teamliquid.net/starcraft/Zealot).